 Title Justification Purchased New for this Year Team Nutrition Posters- elementary (USDA FNS) These posters are a helpful teaching tool for in-school programming and will be used to incorporate the PSE change aspect into our partner sites that serve children.
 Free Team Nutrition Posters- middle school (USDA FNS) These posters are a helpful teaching tool for in-school programming and will be used to incorporate the PSE change aspect into our partner sites that serve children.
-Free 1 additional recipe booklet per year The recipe booklet will highlight new culturally diverse recipes being developed by URI SNAP-Ed.
+Free 1 additional recipe booklet per year The recipe booklet will highlight "Produce Prep Sheets" and accompanying recipes by URI SNAP-Ed.
 Cost is for reproduction.
 Yes- \$275 Healthy & Homemade Nutrition and Fitness Calendar 2022 in English & Spanish (Iowa State University Extension and Outreach) Healthy recipes continue to be the most- requested nutrition education material.
 These high quality calendars will be used as educational extenders for adult and senior participants.
 Yes-\$250 Latest editions of Chop Chop magazine (released quarterly) In an effort to help address the obesity epidemic, this magazine inspires and teaches kids to cook and eat real food with their families.
 These magazines will be used as reinforcement items with children and families.
-Yes-\$1,040 Chop Chop Sprout: The First 1000 Days (released quarterly) This relaunch of Sprout magazine is focused on the first 1000 days of life and will include tips and recipes for each stage from pregnancy through toddlerhood.
-Yes-\$2,400 Latest edition of Chop Chop Seasoned edition (released bi-yearly) This edition is geared towards the senior population.
+Yes-\$1,040 Latest edition of Chop Chop Seasoned edition (released bi-yearly) This edition is geared towards the senior population.
 These magazines will be used as reinforcement items with the senior population.
 Yes- \$300

 Chop Chop Eatable Alphabet card deck This card deck includes colorful food images designed to promote early food and nutrition awareness, sensory experience, and literacy among young children.
-Yes- \$359 "I tried it" Stickers Stickers used to encourage positive behavior around fruit and vegetable intake Yes- \$50 URI SNAP-Ed Nutrition to Go newsletter Monthly nutrition newsletters for older adults on a variety of topics Yes-\$2,316 Tear-off Recipe pads (new recipes) New ethnically-diverse recipes designed for tear-off recipe pads for SNAP retailers to encourage purchasing fruits and vegetables Yes- \$312 Short recipe videos 30-60 second recipe videos created and provided to locations where SNAP-Ed eligible adults live, learn, work, and congregate No USDA Healthy Corner Store guide This guide will help facilitate a corner store pilot No Michigan Fitness Foundation Healthy Choices Catch On This campaign development will be emulated in our plan in that local needs are used to shape the scope of the social marketing campaign and as such campaign messages are revisited annually.
+Yes- \$359 "I tried it" Stickers Stickers used to encourage positive behavior around fruit and vegetable intake Yes- \$50 URI SNAP-Ed Nutrition to Go newsletter Quarterly nutrition newsletters for older adults on a variety of topics Yes-\$2,316 Tear-off Recipe pads (new recipes) New ethnically-diverse recipes designed for tear-off recipe pads for SNAP retailers to encourage purchasing fruits and vegetables Yes- \$312 Short recipe videos 30-60 second recipe videos created and provided to locations where SNAP-Ed eligible adults live, learn, work, and congregate No USDA Healthy Corner Store guide This guide will help facilitate a corner store pilot No Michigan Fitness Foundation Healthy Choices Catch On This campaign development will be emulated in our plan in that local needs are used to shape the scope of the social marketing campaign and as such campaign messages are revisited annually.
 No California Department of Public Health Champions of Change This intervention serves as an excellent model to ensure that our social marketing campaign is developed in a way that is culturally sensitive and addresses the needs of the racially/ethnically diverse audiences including Hispanic and Latino Americans, and demonstrates how website integration can be used to amplify campaign messages.
 No Oregon State University Extension Food Hero This multi-channel social marketing campaign is designed to change family and community behaviors through website and social media presence.
 No University of Maryland Extension's Text2BHealthy This text message-based intervention will help guide positive behavior change messages to the SNAP-Ed eligible audience.
-No
+No 1 community-driven cookbook Inspired through the social marketing campaign, the cookbook will include participant-inspired recipes, culinary stories, and drawings by youth Yes-\$300